 Once done, you’ll get your Unique Taxpayer Reference (UTR), which you will need to use to complete your self-assessment tax returns every year.

 If you’re working in the construction industry as a contractor or subcontractor, you will also need to register with HMRC for the Construction Industry Scheme (CIS).
-You can also voluntarily register for VAT if you want, but for most startup soe traders this won’t be a decision you need to make just yet.
+You can also voluntarily register for VAT if you want, but for most startup sole proprietors this won’t be a decision you need to make just yet.

 5. Start trading!